 Quite simply, if digital’s impact on general society over the last decade has been extensive, its impression on the tourism sector has been gargantuan.
 That’s because mobile technology is a perfect fit for travel and tourism.
 By its very nature, tourism is an “on-the-go” experience, and therefore mobile technology is ideally suited as the perfect travel partner.

 For businesses involved in the tourism industry (either directly or indirectly), recognising the mobile/smartphone as every tourist’s trusted adviser is essential.
-Such technology is already part of daily life, but is even more important to tourists.
+Such technology is already part of daily life but is even more important to tourists.
 They enable tourists to undertake tasks and manage themselves in destinations in ways that seemed impossible just a few years ago.
 They are now the trusted touchpoints used by tourists to do everything from book a restaurant or a family pass at a theme park, to translate key phrases, ask directions and literally guide them around new places.

 For every business reading this, my key message would be to understand the degree of trust tourists afford their mobile companions.
 As such, it’s absolutely imperative your business leverages that trust.
 Like any business, you need to be where your customers are.
-In the world of tourism, that’s absolutely on mobile, so be sure you not only exist, but thrive there.
+In the world of tourism, that’s absolutely on mobile, so be sure you not only exist but thrive there.

-Mobile also works perfectly in tourism because of the massive trend in visitors and tourists expecting to not only visit places, but experience them.
+Mobile also works perfectly in tourism because of the massive trend in visitors and tourists expecting to not only visit places but experience them.
 Today’s visitors seek richly engaging, authentic and truly memorable tourism experiences that allow them to connect emotionally with destinations and attractions.
 Because nearly all of them carry smartphones, they’re the perfect, non-obtrusive way of providing exactly that.

 Mobile Technology is the key driver in enhancing tourism experiences, and the uptake curve amongst visitors continues to steepen.
 Augmented Reality offers immense opportunities in global tourism, and Northern Ireland is no different. i3 Digital has invested heavily in Augmented Reality R&D over the past five years, and in 2015 we launched our own AR-based platform, Pocket Buddy, in Massachusetts.

 AR technology lends itself seamlessly with the mobile world and, as such, with tourists.
 Using smartphone cameras, visitors (and of course, residents) can now experience destinations through unprecedented perspectives.
-AR’s uptake and success reflects a hugely growing trend in tourists wanting to immerse themselves in the places they visit, and this aforementioned desire to truly “experience” a venue/attraction/place means destination apps and mobile technologies for the tourism industry will continue to soar in popularity.
+AR’s uptake and success reflect a hugely growing trend in tourists wanting to immerse themselves in the places they visit, and this aforementioned desire to truly “experience” a venue/attraction/place means destination apps and mobile technologies for the tourism industry will continue to soar in popularity.
 Augmented Reality and other mobile technologies offer every destination business an opportunity to promote and enhance their offerings.
 Tourism businesses can essentially now exist and engage with tourists (and locals) on platforms that their target consumers are truly comfortable using.

 Tourism Businesses – Plan Around the Fact that there is No Plan!